ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 More than one thing can be true at the same time.
 For this post, it’s that:

-1. I guess I’m still technically a designer,
+1. I’m still technically a designer,
-1. I like CSS a lot, and
+1. Have recently felt a lack of control in many of aspects of my life and that
-1. Have also recently felt a lack of control in many of aspects of my life.
+1. I like CSS a lot.

 Because of this, I’ve found [a new worry stone](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/): my [Mastodon instance](https://social.ericwbailey.website/explore).